-Q962: I've heard that the UK driving test is changing – is this true?
+Q962: I've heard that the UK driving test has changed – is this true?

-From Monday 4th December 2017 there will be four changes to driving tests conducted in England, Scotland and Wales.
+From Monday 4th December 2017, four changes were made to driving tests conducted in England, Scotland and Wales.
 The changes are designed to ensure that new drivers have the skills they need in order to drive safely in modern day driving conditions.
 Initially, the changes described below will only apply to car driving tests.

 The independent driving part of the test i.e. the part of the test where candidates have to drive without turn-by-turn directions from the examiner, will increase from around 10 minutes to 20 minutes.